naavemajid/image-search-app/README.md

 # image search app
 Whiles thinking about some simple projects to develop and also to try out new things, l went to browse the internet and just admiring the creativity of other developers.
-I landed on a site called <em>Unsplash.com</em>.After drawing an inspiration from  <a href="https://unsplash.com/"> Unsplash website </a>, then decided use use their <em>API</em> to create a simple image-search-app.
+I landed on a site called <em>Unsplash.com</em>.After drawing inspiration from  <a href="https://unsplash.com/"> Unsplash website </a>, then decided use use their <em>API</em> to create a simple image-search-app.

 # What it does